Gabriel Moreno Player Props: Diamondbacks vs. Dodgers

-The Arizona Diamondbacks and Gabriel Moreno, who went 0-for-2 with an RBI last time in action, battle Dustin May and the Los Angeles Dodgers at Dodger Stadium, Friday at 10:10 PM ET.
+The Arizona Diamondbacks and Gabriel Moreno, who went 1-for-4 last time in action, battle Clayton Kershaw and the Los Angeles Dodgers at Dodger Stadium, Saturday at 9:10 PM ET.

 Gabriel Moreno Game Info & Props vs. the Dodgers